tudorscanner/slate/source/includes/_flights_browseView.md

 ### rtn

-Trip type: 0 if oneway or 1 if return or multicity trip
+Trip type: 0 if oneway or 1 if return trip

 `rtn`